MattDodsonEnglish/English-Learning-Wiki/Grammar/Grammar.md

 tense that has a continuous aspect "We were working last night.".
 Mood, or modality, is a little harder to pin down.
 A sentence's mood reflects the speakers attitude toward its contents.
 So, mood may reflect emotion, probability, or imagination.
-Mood may also reflect the speaker's intention with the sentence, like make a demand or ask a question.
+Mood may also reflect the speaker's intention with the sentence, like making a demand or asking a question.
 The interrogative is a mood, and this is an example of a sentence in the past tense that has a continuous aspect and is in the interrogative mood, "Were you working last night?".
 The conditional is also a mood, and this is an an example of a sentence in the past tense that has a continuous aspect and is in the conditional and interrogative moods.
 "Would you have been working last night?"

-The imperative is also mood, and there is no example of an imperative in the past tense.
+The imperative is also a mood, and there is no example of an imperative in the past tense.
 So that's one less to learn.

 The following section tries to fit all these tenses and moods together.
 It will have repetitive examples.
 This is intentional.
 With the repetitions I would like to emphasize that each verb "module" is just a component that can be stuck together with other components.